 The Reviewer is correct to point out that co-habitation is common among couples in Denmark, which would not be captured by our analysis.
 We have no detail in our dataset which would allow this to be adjusted for.
 We have added this as a Limitation in the Discussion of the revised manuscript (P. XX, Lines XX-XX):

-84
+While our analysis adjusted for SES, which was based on each participant’s household, many couples in Denmark cohabitate.
+This would not be captured by our analysis, and ALS diagnosis in relation to cohabitation status should be further investigated.84

 8. Methods, timing of covariates: for covariates whose values could vary over time (e.g., occupation, civil status, parish-level SES), what was the timing of these covariates relative to the exposure and outcome periods?